-And when we think of reaching purchasers, we often think first of referral partners.
-Here, for your 2021 marketing strategy, are five steps for building relationships with Realtors.
+When we think of reaching purchasers, we often think first of referral partners.
+For your 2023 marketing strategy makeover, here are five steps for building relationships with Realtors.

-Marketing to Realtors Step 1: Prepare them for the busy weekend.
+Mortgage Marketing to Realtors Step 1: Prepare them for success.

 GET STARTED TODAY